bumptech/glide/_posts/2017-01-09-debugging.md

          }
          // Or, to log all root causes locally, you can use the built in helper method: e.logRootCauses(TAG);

+         return false; // Allow calling onLoadFailed on the Target.
        }

        @Override
        boolean onResourceReady(R resource, Object model, Target<R> target, DataSource dataSource, boolean isFirstResource) {
          // Log successes here or use DataSource to keep track of cache hits and misses.

+         return false; // Allow calling onResourceReady on the Target.
        }
     })
     .into(imageView);